-Left unprotected or stored in the wrong type of coin holder, your coins can get damaged.
-This damage can greatly reduce the value of your coins, or in the worst case, leave them worthless.
-Each type of coin holder provides different levels of protection, has different advantages and disadvantages, and associated costs.
+Your coins can get damaged if left unprotected or stored in the wrong type of coin holder.
+This damage can significantly reduce the value of your coins or, in the worst case, leave them worthless.
+Each type of coin holder provides different levels of protection and has distinct advantages and disadvantages and associated costs.

 2x2 Coin Holders

-Disadvantages: Staples may scratch the coin when being removed from the holder, not airtight.
+Disadvantages: Staples may scratch the coin when removed from the holder, and they are not airtight.

-Disadvantages: Can become very bulky for larger collection
+Disadvantages: It can become very bulky for more extensive coin collections.

 Advantages: Coin can be removed easily without damage, large area for description/catalog information, compact, and low cost.

-Disadvantages: Can be made with PVC that can damage your coins, coins can accidentally fall out, not the best option to display your coins.
+Disadvantages: It can be made with PVC, that can damage your coins.
+Coins can accidentally fall out.
+It is not the best option to display your coins.

-Hard plastic coin holders provide some of the best protection for your coins.
-Most are made with an inert plastic such as polystyrene.
-Unlike cardboard 2x2 holders and coin flips, hard plastic holders are specifically made to house a particular size of coin.
-They come in many different varieties and styles that can hold individual coins, uncirculated sets, proof coins and entire collections.
+Rigid plastic coin holders provide some of the best protection for your coins.
+Most are made with inert plastic, such as polystyrene.
+Unlike cardboard 2x2 holders and coin flips, rigid plastic holders are specifically made to house a particular coin size.
+They come in many varieties and styles that can hold individual coins, uncirculated sets, proof coins, and entire collections.
 For custom holders, Capital Plastics is the leading manufacturer.

-Advantages: First-rate protection, a vast variety of options and styles, can view both sides of the coin, and the coin cannot easily fall out.
+Advantages: First-rate protection, a wide variety of options and styles, can view both sides of the coin, and the coin cannot easily fall out.

-Disadvantages: Bulky to store and expensiveContinue to 5 of 8 below.
+Disadvantages: Bulky to store, expensive, and nowhere to write identifying information.Continue to 5 of 7 below.

-Coin World's Premium Coin Holders look very similar to the encapsulated coin holders (see above).
+Coin World's Premium Coin Holders look similar to the encapsulated coin holders (see above).
 Some people also refer to these as "DYI (Do It Yourself) Slabs."
-They offer a lot of the same protections such as the hard plastic shell and have a soft inert insert to hold the coin securely.
+They offer a lot of the same protections, such as the hard plastic shell and have a soft, inert insert to hold the coin securely.
 But they are not sonically sealed and are not considered airtight.
 Additionally, they are not authenticated and graded by a professional numismatist.

 Disadvantages: Moderately expensive (approximately $1 to $2 per holder)